 Where It Still Makes Sense to Buy a Home in Germany – 2025

 For future homebuyers and investors, the question in 2025 isn't if you should buy in Germany, but where.
-This article examines the findings of the Postbank Property Atlas 2025 to reveal the specific regions where affordability and strong growth potential still align, offering a clear, data-driven overview to consider for potential investments.Updated on 31 July 2025
+This article examines the findings of the latest Postbank Property Atlas to reveal affordable regions with strong growth potential.Updated on September 8, 2025

 The regions marked in dark green on the map combine: